Suur Tõll (film)

-Suur Tõll (Tyll the Giant) is a Soviet-era Estonian animated movie created by Tallinnfilm in 1980.
+Suur Tõll (Toell the Great) is a 1980 Estonian animated short film created by Tallinnfilm.
 The film was directed by Rein Raamat, and the main artist was Jüri Arrak.

-When it was first made, it was highly praised by other Soviet animation directors.
+When it was first made, it was highly praised by Soviet animation directors.
 It had a short run within the country, but continued to be sent to international film festivals afterwards.

 Story

-The film tells the story of an Estonian mythical god, Suur Tõll (Toell the Great), a giant said to have lived on the Baltic island of Saaremaa.
+The film tells the story of the Estonian mythical hero, Suur Tõll, a giant said to have lived on the Baltic island of Saaremaa.

 Trivia

 Clips from the film were used in folk metal band Metsatöll's music video for their song "Vaid Vaprust," from the album Äio.